DaPhilll/DaPhilll/README.md

 * **<a href="https://github.com/DaPhilll/Vulnerability-Scanning-and-Reporting-with-OpenVAS">Vulnerability Assessment Engineering with Greenbone (OpenVAS)</a>**
   Credentialed vulnerability scanning of a legacy Windows 7 target using Greenbone (OpenVAS), with a documented override process for tracking accepted risk.
 The override record cross-references the corresponding risk-exception entry in the GRC framework.

+* **<a href="https://github.com/DaPhilll/Linux-Security-Hardening-Compliance-Audit">Linux Security Hardening & Compliance Audit</a>**
+  A bash script that audits a Linux host against a subset of the CIS Ubuntu Benchmark, covering SSH configuration, host firewall status, file permissions, and audit logging.
+Each check maps to NIST SP 800-53 and SOC 2 Type II controls, using the same compliance framework as the GRC repository.